VSC-NeuroPilot/neurontainer/README.md

 ### Neuro server connection

-- The server is connected to `ws://host.docker.internal:8000` (which is mapped to `localhost:8000`).
+- The backend server/VM is connected to `ws://host.docker.internal:8000` (which is mapped to `localhost:8000`).
 - Use the dashboard UI in Docker Desktop to configure the connected server if your Neuro server is elsewhere.

 ## Feature-completeness